zodern/meteor-types/README.md

 ## zodern:types

-Tooling to use Typescript types from Meteor packages in your apps
+Tooling to use Typescript types from Meteor packages in your apps.

+Supports Meteor 2.3 and newer

 ### Meteor Apps